ARGOeu/argodoc/content/guides/installation.md

     gpgcheck = 1
     enabled = 1

-You will also need to install the EGI trust anchors repository (this is needed on the host for communicating with GOCDB PI service).
+You will also need to install the EGI trust-anchors repository (this is required on the host for communicating with topology providing services).
 Under a file named `/etc/yum.repos.d/EGI-trustanchors.repo` place the following contents:

     [EGI-trustanchors]
     name=EGI-trustanchors